wrightni/OSSP/readme.md

 ### ossp_process.py

 This combines all steps of the image classification scheme into one script and should be the primary script to use.
 If given a folder of images, this script finds all appropriately formatted files directory (.tif(f) and .jpg) and queues them for processing.
-If given an image file, this script processing that single image alone.
-For an image, this script processes them as follows: Image subdivision (if chosen) and preprocessing (preprocess) -> segmentation (segment.py) -> classification (classify.py) -> calculate statistics -> recompile image subdivisions (if present). ossp\_process.py is able to process several image subdivisions concurrently by creating multiple threads.
-Use the --parallel option to select the number of threads to create.
+If given an image file, this script processes that single image alone.
+This script processes images as follows: Image preprocessing (histogram stretch or pansharpening if chosen) -> segmentation (segment.py) -> classification (classify.py) -> calculate statistics.

 #### Required Arguments
 * __input directory__: directory containing all of the images you wish to process Note that all .jpg and .tif images in the input directory as well as all sub-directories of it will be processed.
 Can also provide the path and filename to a single image to process only that image.